 It’s a given that people are watching your online activity.
 Various entities collect your data when you’re on a phone, tablet or PC.
-Aside from hackers and scammers seeking to steal your personal and financial information, companies learn about you and use this data to hit you with targeted ads.
+Aside from hackers and scammers seeking to steal personal and financial information, companies learn about you and use this data to hit you with targeted ads.
 Even worse, they can sell this data to others.

-As long as your phone is on, it’s sharing data with its Big Tech parents, including your location and contact information.
-You are subject to this whether you have an iPhone or an Android-powered phone.
+As long as your phone is on, it’s sharing data with its Big Tech companies, including your location and contact information.
+Whether you have an iPhone or an Android phone, you are subject to this.
 It turns out that one company is collecting more than the other, however.
 Tap or click here to learn more.

 Targeted advertising is not limited to your phone or computer.
 Your TV and streaming gadgets also collect data on you.
-Opting out can stop most, if not all, cookies, but you have to do this one by one for each product and service you use.
+Opting out can stop most, if not all, cookies, but you have to do this for each product and service you use.
 Luckily there’s a way to mass opt out from various companies.
 We’ll show you how.

 The bad kind of cookies

 Cookies are akin to a trail you leave behind when you’re online.
-When you visit a website, a first-party cookie is created and stored in your browser.
+A first-party cookie is created and stored in your browser when you visit a website.
 This helps keep track of information such as your login and shopping cart, so you don’t have to fill them in again each time.
 They also preserve options and settings.

 For example, you visit a site and that site creates a cookie.
 But while you’re there, an ad on the site also creates its own cookie.
 This is a third-party cookie and an invasion of your privacy.
 It can be used to track your activity across multiple sites.